rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

                New-AzResourceGroup -Name MyFirstResourceGroup -Location "South Central US"
              azPSVersion: "latest"
 ```
-10. Commit changes
+10. Click `Commit changes...` button
-11. Wait about 20 seconds then refresh this page for the next step
+11. Wait until the GitHub Actions workflow finished and then refresh this page for the next step

 </details>